|

 conditions may have changed since that time.

-Real Data is no longer tracking Asheville, Charleston, Columbia, Greenville, Nashville or Wilmington.
+Real Data is no longer tracking Asheville, Nashville or Wilmington.

 If you are interested in an older report from or before 2020 for any of these markets please contact us at (704)369-2345 to make arrangements.